-Citizens of eight countries (Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela, and Yemen) will face new restrictions on entry to the United States under a proclamation signed by the U.S. president on September 24, 2017.
+Citizens of seven countries (Iran, Libya, North Korea, Somalia, Syria, Venezuela, and Yemen) will face new restrictions on entry to the United States under a proclamation signed by the U.S. president on September 24, 2017.
 This proclamation replaces the "travel ban" that was set to expire on the same day.
 In addition, while technically not included in the proclamation, citizens from Iraq will also face additional scrutiny.

 Read the full proclamation